Functional & Airway Dentistry

 Research shows that airway-focused dental treatments can significantly improve sleep-disordered breathing.
 Mandibular advancement devices are now considered standard care for many patients with sleep apnea.
 By expanding the jaw, guiding facial growth, or repositioning the tongue, functional dentistry addresses the root cause of breathing problems rather than just managing symptoms.

-Conditions We Treat with Airway-Focused Dentistry
+Conditions We Treat with Functional & Airway Dentistry

 Sleep-Related Breathing Disorders